Key Takeaways

 On The Hartford's site

-The Hartford ranks second, with top marks for affordability and coverage options that suit growing businesses.
-Health care and education operations see the biggest savings at 31%, while financial services, marketing and arts businesses save 17% to 20%.
-It scores well for both policy management and claims handling, with Trustpilot and Google reviewers pointing to fair settlements and responsive support.
-Customers also frequently mention reaching knowledgeable representatives quickly for endorsement changes or billing questions.
-The buying process is a weak spot: The Hartford requires more upfront information for quotes and usually involves agent interaction, which slows the path to binding.
+The Hartford ranks second, with strong scores for affordability and coverage options suited to growing businesses.
+Health care and education operations see the largest savings at 31%.
+Financial services, marketing and arts businesses save 17% to 20%.
+Policy management and claims handling both score well: Trustpilot and Google reviewers cite fair settlements and responsive support, and customers note that knowledgeable representatives are easy to reach for endorsement changes or billing questions.
+The buying process is the weak spot.
+The Hartford requires more upfront information for quotes and involves agent interaction, which slows the path to binding.

 Businesses comfortable investing time during purchase get broader coverage: sublimits for rented premises reach $1 million and endorsements include EPLI, liquor liability and industry-specific packages for contractors and health care providers.
 Growing Mississippi businesses with five to 49 employees get the best overall value, as The Hartford ranks first for affordability in those employee bands.